 - Students should not bring snacks or water bottles, unless approved by College Board Special Testing Accommodations.

-- The test will take approximately three hours, unless a student is eligible for extended time through the College Board, which may result in an extra hour.
+- The test may last until 12:00pm, unless a student is eligible for extended time through the College Board, which may result in an extra hour.

 Testing Coordinator Contact Information: